femdevs/femdev-website/README.md

 First, you need to install [Node.js](https://nodejs.org/) and [npm](https://npmjs.com).

-To install node, run the following command:
+To install Node, either download it from [nodejs.org](https://nodejs.org/), or run one of the following commands depending on your operating system:

-Windows:
+### Windows
 ```powershell
 # Install Git
 winget install --id Git.Git -e --source winget